LittleTealeaf/SER-210-Assignment-01/README.md

 Assignment Instructions can be found in [Assignment Instructions.pdf](Assignment%20Instructions.pdf).

-This project was created using [IntelliJ IDEA](https://www.jetbrains.com/idea/) and [Android Studio](https://developer.android.com/studio).
+This project was created using [Android Studio](https://developer.android.com/studio).
 An initial source code was provided to create an initial structure for the project.

 ## Game Rules: